What are dental fillings?

-It is a combination of metals such as silver, mercury, tin and copper.
+Amalgam fillings are made from a combination of metals such as silver, mercury, tin and copper.

 Limitations: The colour does not match the teeth, they can corrode or tarnish over time.

-Composite Resin (Tooth Coloured)
+Composite Resin Fillings (Tooth Coloured)

-Glass Ionomer Fillings
+Glass Lonomer Fillings

-Usually used on baby teeth, non-biting surfaces of the teeth and small fillings.
+Glass monomer fillings are usually used on baby teeth, non-biting surfaces of the teeth and small fillings.